ayoskovich/chickens_trust/price_check.md

 - From 1998 - 2020, the price of pork has declined 26%.
 - From 1984 - 2020, the price of beef has increased 25.3%.

+But it wouldn't be fair to compare these numbers to his numbers, because my data has a different number of years.
+I'll very simply extrapolate backwards using the growth rate I have from my data.